+| Safety:

-- Safety: - -Thirty-nine percent of the control group felt unsafe or very unsafe in the streets around their homes, but just 22 percent of the experimental group did.1 - -Thirty-six percent of the control group saw drug dealing or illicit drug use every week compared with 23 percent of the regular voucher group and 16 percent of the experimental group. - -Twenty-six percent of the control group had been victimized by property or personal crime in the past 6 months, compared with 14 percent of the regular voucher and experimental groups.
+- Thirty-nine percent of the control group felt unsafe or very unsafe in the streets around their homes, compared with just 22 percent of the experimental group. - Thirty-six percent of the control group saw drug dealing or illicit drug use every week, compared with 23 percent of the regular voucher group and 16 percent of the experimental group. - Twenty-six percent of the control group had been victimized by property or personal crime in the past 6 months, compared with 14 percent of the regular voucher and experimental groups. - Eight percent of control group children aged 6 to 15 had a nonsports injury requiring medical attention in the past 6 months, compared with 4 percent of the experimental group children. - Behavioral problems among boys aged 6 to 15:3